Minimizing query costs

 ---|---|---|

-httparchive.all.pages | date | client is_root_page rank |
+httparchive.crawl.pages | date | client is_root_page rank page |

-httparchive.all.requests | date | client is_root_page is_main_document type |
+httparchive.crawl.requests | date | client is_root_page is_main_document type |

-For example, the httparchive.all.pages
+For example, the httparchive.crawl.pages

 table is partitioned by date